Connect with others who understand.

 • Your overall health — People with diabetes, immune disorders, or other chronic conditions may need more specialized care.

-• Location of the boil — Certain locations, like the spine and face, require more careful treatment due to risk of complications.
+• Location of the boil — Certain locations, like the spine and face, require more careful treatment due to the risk of complications.

 Talk to a healthcare professional if you’re concerned about your boil.
 They can provide you with medical advice and treatment options to improve your quality of life.

 Remember, proper diagnosis leads to appropriate treatment.
-If you’re dealing with recurring boils, don't just seek repeated drainage procedures — ask about the possibility of HS and seek care from a provider experienced with this condition.
+If you’re dealing with recurring boils, don’t just seek repeated drainage procedures — ask about the possibility of HS, and seek care from a provider experienced with this condition.

 All updates must be accompanied by text or a picture.